 For information or enquiries please contact us.

-Night Contact are inviting open submissions from photographers/artists to respond to one of three lines of text provided by three independent judges.
+Night Contact are invited open submissions from photographers/artists to respond to one of four lines of text provided by four independent judges.

 The judges and texts are: